DigitalPhonetics/IMS-Toucan/README.md

 #### Build a FastSpeech 2 Pipeline

-Most of this is exactly analogous to building a TransformerTTS pipeline.
+Most of this is exactly analogous to building a Tacotron2 pipeline.
 So to keep this brief, this section will only mention the additional things you have to do.

 In your new pipeline file, look out for the line in which the *acoustic_model* is loaded.
-Change the path to the checkpoint of a TransformerTTS model that you trained on the same dataset previously.
-Then look out for the creation of the *train_set*.
-In there, there is an argument called *diagonal_attention_head_id*.
+Change the path to the checkpoint of a Tacotron2 model that you trained on the same dataset previously.
+This is used to estimate phoneme-durations based on knowledge-distillation.

-It is recommended to use an *InferenceInterface* of the aforementioned TransformerTTS model to determine which of the attention heads looks the most like a duration graph.
-How to make one is described in a later section.
-To determine the attention head to use, add the *InferenceInterface* to the dictionary in the *view_attention_heads* function in the *run_visualizations.py* file in the top level of the toolkit.
-Then call it to see a plot of all the attention heads visualized with their ID displayed above them.
-This ID is what you want to supply to the *diagonal_attention_head_id* argument in the pipeline as an integer.
-If you use the default argument (*None*) it will try to select the most diagonal head for each sample automatically, but this fails for some samples, so it is safer to do it manually.

-Everything else is exactly like creating a TransformerTTS pipeline, except that in the training_loop, instead of attentions plots, spectrograms are plotted to visualize training progress.
+Everything else is exactly like creating a Tacotron2 pipeline, except that in the training_loop, instead of attentions plots, spectrograms are plotted to visualize training progress.
 So there you may need to add a sentence if you are using a new language in the function called *plot_progress_spec*.

 ## Training a Model